 Several of the higher end resorts have bike rentals so we were happy to see this resort offer this as well, especially since you could potentially travel all over the place with these bikes.
 With French Quarter right next door and Disney Springs accessible from a very long sidewalk ( 1 hour walking) you could potentially use the bike to travel everywhere.

 While we do walk a lot when we’re at Disney nothing beats a nice morning or evening walk especially if it’s been a busy day and you need to decompress.
 This walking trail wraps not only all of Riverside but also French Quarter, so you get great views and once again a calm atmosphere.

 We’ve been attempting to make the rounds to all the Disney resorts for a while now, so being able to grab Riverside during a sale/bounce back deal was really the only way we could have afforded this one for a longer stay.
 Especially since as travelers who spend most of our time in the parks who only really sleep at the resort it’s hard to justify the pricey ones unless we’re doing a resort day to make it worth it.
 A moderate Disney resort, Port Orleans Riverside prices can range from 122-400 a night.
 Yes, that’s quite a range dependent on the time of year, booking, festivals, number of guests… oh so many variables.

-Port Orleans Riverside at Walt Disney World Review
+Disney Port Orleans Riverside Review

 All in all this resort was pretty nice.
 Towards the end of our vacation we decided this may be a great place for a older adults, girlfriend getaways, or families traveling with teens who were “over” the Disney thing.
 For the moderate price range we’d always rather be at Caribbean Beach or lets face it any resort with a beach so we probably wouldn’t spring for this resort again unless a great deal came up.
 The good luck with transportation however may pull us back in the end because that —was pretty amazing. 🙂